-Even with such extreme stellar populations, only a small fraction of sightlines are transmissive enough, according to our modeling (\S\ref{sect:IGM} and Fig.~\ref{fig:TIGM_dists}), to allow the \fesc that we observe from \objname.
-Using the stellar modelling approach (row 2 of Table~\ref{tab:obj_details}), a $T_{\mathrm{IGM}}$ value of $>10.4$ is necessary to ensure $f_{esc,abs}^{\mathrm{IGM}}<100\,\%$ even with the best case dust attenuation.
+Even with such extreme stellar populations, only a small fraction of sightlines are transmissive enough to allow the \fesc that we observe from \objname, according to our modeling (\S\ref{sect:IGM} and Fig.~\ref{fig:TIGM_dists}).
+Using the stellar modeling approach (row 2 of Table~\ref{tab:obj_details}), a $T_{\mathrm{IGM}}$ value of $>10.4$ is necessary to ensure $f_{esc,abs}^{\mathrm{IGM}}<100\,\%$ even with the best case dust attenuation.
 This is satisfied by just over $2\%$ of sightlines.
 Using the \cg approach (rows 3 and 4 of Table~\ref{tab:obj_details}), this reduces to $0.3\%$ of sightlines ($T_{\mathrm{IGM}}<0.18$).
 This can be interpreted as a ``$3\sigma$-unlikely sightline''.
 The previous case, $T_{\mathrm{IGM}}>10.4$, is equivalent to a little over $2\sigma$ unlikely.

 It is possible that the IGM actually allows a greater transmission of ionizing photons than the TAOIST models predict.
 Although the HI CDDF used by TAOIST is redshift dependent, it is primarily calibrated using observations from the Keck Baryonic Structure Survey (KBSS, \citealt{Rudie2013}) at 2 $\lesssim$ z $\lesssim$ 3, and may therefore be inaccurate close to the EoR.
 TAOIST and other Monte-Carlo based IGM codes also generally do not account for HI clustering, which can be due to large scale structure \citep{Scarlata2025}.
 This could also increase the transmission of the most transparent sightlines and reduce the possible tension \citep{Kakiichi2018AGN_gals_reion}.